 Here you’ll find typical Spanish food, simple and tasty.
 The place may look a bit austere, but it’s part of the experience too!
 Absolutely recommended!

-If you found this post useful, PLEASE LIKE & SHARE IT!
+Hope you found this post useful, please share with anyone going to Barcelona.
 If you have any place you love and you’d like to suggest us, leave a comment below!

 We are sorry that this post was not useful for you!

 Tell us how we can improve this post?